pav-alekseev/re-store/README.md

 # re-store
-The project is a simple React & Redux store to buy books
+The project is a simple store to buy books written in React & Redux

 # Features
 * Buy books